dev-abr/movie-db-nextjs/README.md

-movie-db-nextjs
+# movie-db-nextjs

-"Full stack web application for managing a movie database using React and Next.js.
+Full stack web application for managing a movie database using React and Next.js.
 Features include user authentication, movie CRUD operations, pagination, and form validation.
 Deployed on AWS with responsive design and additional functionalities.
-Includes front-end and back-end code, with API documentation and best practices."
+Includes front-end and back-end code, with API documentation and best practices.

 ## Getting Started